GLASGOW ANXIETY & DEPRESSION COUNSELLING SERVICE

 Integrative Therapy incorporates elements, ideas and tools from, for instance: general counselling, cognitive behavioural therapy, person-centred approaches, behavioural activation, dialectical behavioural therapy, stress management therapy, mindfulness, schema therapy, compassion focused therapy, transactional analysis, lifestyle coaching and elements of other approaches.
 The key basics of Integrative Therapy are:

-Existential Therapy and Counselling often centres on you rather than on the symptoms you are experiencing.
+Existential and Exploratory Therapy and Counselling often centres on you rather than on the symptoms you are experiencing.
 This form of therapy and counselling highlights your capacity to make rational choices and to develop you to your maximum potential.
-The basics of Existential Therapy and Counselling are:
+The basics of Existential and Exploratory Therapy and Counselling are:

 We provide various Personal Development and Self-Help Classes.
 These are open to anyone over 16 years old.
 Many Classes and Workshops focus on 'Psychoeducation' (more information in the Information Sheet below).